 The sub use case 1 scenario basically implements two flow diagrams that has been declared in D2.5 as part of the UC3 ecosystem.
-The one presented in Figure 9 represents the communication flow and processing between the IHES sensing nodes and the IHES supervisor, where a generic raw data signal is locally processed to detect anomalies, stored in a local DB together with events generated by the LEA component embedded on the MCU device.
+The one presented in Figure 10 represents the communication flow and processing between the IHES sensing nodes and the IHES supervisor, where a generic raw data signal is locally processed to detect anomalies, stored in a local DB together with events generated by the LEA component embedded on the MCU device.
 Finally, on bottom left part the correlation between gathered data is computed so to enable at IoT gateway the possibility to discriminate among local or global anomalies.

-FIGURE 9.
-UC3 FL MESSAGE FLOW: SENSING UNITS TO IHES SUPERVISOR of the diagram flow (the left part on Figure 10, involving mainly the interaction between the sensing board and the gateway declared in this sub use case 1).
-On cycle 2 integration the full diagram will be integrated to realize the complete flow involving the SEMIOTICS infrastructure as well at network and cloud level.
+FIGURE 10.
+UC3 FL MESSAGE FLOW: SENSING UNITS TO IHES SUPERVISOR

+On Figure 11 instead, it is reported part of the flow that we implement as part of cycle 1 activities where the results (i.e., events) reported by the system at FL are propagated to the upper level of the UC3 infrastructure exploiting the MQTT communication and the VNF virtualization infrastructure.
+As today, we realized only part of the diagram flow (the left part on Figure 11, involving mainly the interaction between the sensing board and the gateway declared in this sub use case 1).
+On cycle 2 integration the full diagram will be integrated to realize the complete flow involving the SEMIoTICS infrastructure as well at network and cloud level.
 Please refer to section 5 (sub use case 2) for a preliminary discussion about that specific part of the UC3 demonstrator.